 - The business was subject to a mandatory shutdown (including partial shutdowns).

 Section 207 enhances the ERC for 2021 and extends it through June 30, 2021.
 The credit rate goes up to 70% of $10,000 per employee per quarter.
 Section 207 also greatly reduces the gross receipts’ threshold required to take the credit.
 Going forward in 2021, any quarter where the gross receipts are under 80% of the corresponding quarter in 2019 will be eligible.
 Those businesses shut down by the government continue to qualify under Section 207.
-For 2021, all employers with under 500 employees are treated the same.
+For 2021, all employers with under 500 employees in 2019 are treated the same.
 They all get credit for wages paid for both working and non-working employees, up to $10,000 per employee per quarter limitation.

 Below is a summary of the benefits for each section for each year.

 Qualification – Gross Receipts reduction or shut down

 Less than 50% vs. Same quarter of 2019 or shut down

 Less than 80% vs. Same quarter of 2019 or shut down

 50% up to $10k of wages and health insurance per employee per year